 Well, I’ll think of something.

-the library himself.
-The Bori stopped, and put his hands on his
+at the library.
+The Bori stopped, and put his hands on his hips,

 Warren turned his head first, and when his head wouldn’t

 go any farther around, the rest of his body followed.
 It was about

 You heard me.

 holy shit, dude under her

 breath, but Sechson either didn’t hear her or didn’t acknowledge

 They’re monsters, Warren.
 Even if he does fix Kenji, what are